Norfolk Association of Local Councils

 A close relationship with the National Association of Local Councils (NALC) is an integral part of the membership service and significant sums are invested each year to procure the support of NALC's professional team of specialist lawyers and policy officers.
 Norfolk ALC is the only authorised provider of NALC's services in Norfolk.

-The County Officer complements these services and is also trained to offer conciliation support in the resolution of difficult circumstances.
+The County Officer complements these services and is also able to offer conciliation support in the resolution of difficult circumstances.

 Training and Support

-Norfolk ALC is collaborating with Suffolk ALC to provide a new training programme with a broad range of relevant courses.
+Norfolk ALC provides a new training programme with a broad range of relevant courses.
 They include training tailored to meet the needs of local councillors and clerks, including the Certificate of Local Council Administration, Word-Press website training and leadership skills.

 Policy and Presentation

-Additionally, Norfolk ALC is unique amongst County Associations in providing dedicated IT support to councils, which includes remote access of their websites.
+Norfolk ALC is unique amongst County Associations in providing dedicated website support to members.

 Local councils benefit from the information services which Norfolk ALC provides.